New Zealand National Parks | A Complete Guide

 There are lots of different tramping trails throughout the park, with some routes weather dependant and many tracks for advanced hikers only.
 We recommend that you hike with an experienced New Zealand guide to make the most of this beautiful environment.
 You can hike the Angelus Circuit with us on our Kiwi Classic adventure.

 13. Rakiura National Park

 Located on the remote Stewart Island, 25.5km (15.8 miles) off the mainland at the bottom of the South Island, Rakiura National Park is both wild and beautiful.
 New Zealand’s most recent national park, established in 2002, its 157,000 hectares (387,955 acres) covers some 85% of Stewart Island’s total area.

 Made up of secluded beaches, pristine coastal forests and sheltered coves, it’s a fantastic destination for hikers and home to another of our Great Walks, the Rakiura Track.
 To get across to Stewart Island you’ll need to take a 20-minute flight from Invercargill or a one-hour boat trip from Bluff.
 The weather can be quite unpredictable in this part of the country, so be sure to follow our packing advice for an enjoyable trip!

 Rakiura National Park is something of a wildlife haven with many native birds finding sanctuary here.
 It offers one of the best opportunities in the world to spot our national icon, the kiwi bird, in its natural habitat.
 Kiwi are nocturnal, so prepare for some long nights if you’re keen to see one in the wild!

 Which will you choose?

 So now we’ve led you through all 13 New Zealand national parks, the choice is yours!
-Discover our top 6 national parks on the World Heritage Walking Tour, or get in touch with us to find out more about including the best national parks in New Zealand in your travel plans!
+Discover some of these national parks on our New Zealand guided hiking trips, or get in touch with us to find out more about including the best national parks in New Zealand in your travel plans!